UPDATED SEPTEMBER 26th, 2022 removing discontinued boots and adding new ones!

 The Fleece-Lined Muttluks have a treated leather sole that provides a more flexible fit than some of the rubber soles.
 They have one reflective strap that sits on the ankle.
 And good news for even the teeniest of dogs – these boots come in size “itty bitty” which work great for even the smallest tykes.

 Available in seven colours and seven sizes.
 Sold in sets of four.

-Available in one colour and five sizes.
-Sold in sets of four.
+Available in various colours and seven sizes.
+Sold in sets of two.

 HOT TIP!
 No matter which boot you buy, remember that they can loosen over time when in use and as they get wet from snow or water.
 Just as with your own boots, you may need to tighten the straps every so often while your dog is enjoying their outdoor activities.